 1. Uganda Virus Research Institute, 02/05/2012, ref: GC/127/12/05/03

 2. Uganda National Council for Science and Technology, 23/05/2012, ref: HS1183

 3. London School of Hygiene & Tropical Medicine, 28/05/2012, ref: 6187

 Patient information sheet

-Worm infections and their effects on general health and on allergy-related conditions
+Worm infections and their effects on general health, allergy-related conditions and metabolic parameters

 Standard intervention against helminths (as recommended by the Vector Control Division at the Ministry of Health) comprises single-dose albendazole (400 mg) given twice-yearly to all community members aged one year or above, and annual praziquantel treatment (at a dose of approximately 40 mg/kg, but estimated by a height pole) to all individuals whose height falls within the range on the height pole.
 This height range excludes pre-school children.
 This standard intervention will be compared with an intensive intervention comprising home-delivered, quarterly albendazole and praziquantel to all household members in the whole community, including preschool children.